xuankimtran/docs-1/pages/katalon-studio/docs/test-case-management-with-tags.md

 TC2_Verify Successful Appointment is associated with these tags: jan,feb,mar TC3_Visual Testing Example is associated with these tags: jan,feb

-In the command, you add this argument: `testCaseTags="jab,feb"`.
+In the command, you add this argument: `testCaseTags="jan,feb"`.

 The execution log should look like this: